 Fish skin also includes many of the same nutrients as skinless fish fillets do.
 That means vitamins A and D, iron, omega-3 fatty acids, and more.

 The key to tasty skin-on fish is to thoroughly dry the fillets before cooking.
 Drying it can be as simple as leaving the fillet on a plate skin-side up and uncovered in the fridge for an hour before cooking.
 You can also pat it dry with paper towels or a clean, cotton kitchen towel.
 Basically, do whatever you can to soak up any extra moisture.

 It’s likely your bad memories of fish skin are due to chefs (or home cooks) who started with wet fish.
 Extra moisture steams the skin, leaving it soggy and unappetizing.
-Soggy skin is also more likely to stick to your pan and become harder to take off while you’re eating.
+Soggy skin is also more likely to stick to your pan and become harder to take off while you’re eating, and subsequently cleaning.
 That’s why drying your fillets before cooking is a win-win-win (tastier if you’re eating it, easier to cook, and easier to remove if you’re discarding).

 Whether you’re pan-roasting, pan-searing, broiling, or using some other method, you’ll want to start cooking with the skin-side down.
 That way, it’ll be easier to flip, and the skin will be easier to remove, should you choose to do so, before eating.
 But again, you might just find that the brown, crispy skin you achieve with this method can be delicious!